cambridgeconsultants/rust-beagleboardx15-demo/README.md

 This SoC can be found on the AM572x EVM, and the Beagleboard X15.

 Linux boots on the A15s from U-Boot, as you would expect.
-Running code on the other CPUs uses a Linux called called "remote processors" (also called "remote proc" or just "rproc").
+Running code on the other CPUs uses a Linux feature called "remote processors" (also called "remote proc" or just "rproc").

 You can boot a vanilla kernel built with buildroot, but a number of features are missing including, it seems, omap-rpoc support.
 More research TBD.